See the latest bonus categories from Discover and get tips on how to maximize your cash back.

 Discover it® Cash Back

 |January – March||Grocery stores||Gas stations, drugstores and tolls|

 |April – June||Gas stations, Uber and Lyft||Grocery stores and home improvement stores|

 |July – September||Restaurants and PayPal||Gas stations and select streaming services|

 Which card offers the best deal?

 Ultimately, it depends on your spending habits.
-If there’s a road trip in your near future or if you use ride-sharing services on a regular basis, you’ll benefit from Discover’s second quarter bonus category.
+If there’s a road trip in your near future , you’ll benefit from Chase’s third quarter bonus category.

 Beyond the third quarter, though, we can’t tell you which card offers the better deal.
 Based on the past year, we can speculate that Chase may offer the bonus rate on wholesale club, department store and Chase Pay purchases sometime during 2019.
 But because they don’t release their full calendar in advance, it’s impossible to tell which card will best suit your spending habits throughout the year.